A History of OSI-CAN

 OSI-CAN is an Operational Stress Injury/Post Traumatic Stress Support Initiative.

 Initially created in January 2016 as a partnership between the Canadian Mental Health Association (SK) and The Royal Canadian Legion (Saskatchewan Command).
-In 2019, the program expanded to include the Alberta A.S.K Peer Support Groups, and now Manitoba, with the program operating some 25 groups across the three provinces.
+In 2019, the program expanded to include the Alberta A.S.K Peer Support Groups, with the program operating some 12 groups across the province.

 OSI-CAN Alberta is a named project of the Canadian Mental Health Association, Alberta Divison offering Peer Support Groups, Family Support Groups, assistance with service dog acquisition and referrals to equine therapy programs.
 Our support groups provide a free, safe, confidential, non-judgemental environment where we can talk openly about mental health to build our literacy while finding meaningful support and resources.